 One very useful step is to create a marital balance sheet that helps calculate the percentage of property each spouse will receive.
 Stern Perkoski Mendez has provided a sample marital balance sheet so that couples considering a divorce in Illinois may begin to understand how property could be divided.

 Many couples disagree about the dividing of property in divorce, which can slow the progress of the case.
 It can be especially difficult because each party must acknowledge that his or her retirement account, car, home and other assets are not entirely his or her own.
 This is true regardless of the other spouse’s financial contribution to that asset (or lack thereof).
 If there is distrust or resentment between partners, property negotiations often have the potential to exacerbate it.

 Another common issue in the division of property during divorce is dissipation, or the use of marital funds for a non-marital purpose during the breakdown of the marriage.
 The classic examples of dissipation are funds used for a partner’s affair, gambling or drug use.
 In many cases, a sum equivalent to the dissipated assets is deducted from the offending spouse’s share of the marital estate.

 When discussing property division with your Illinois divorce lawyer, it is always best to be honest and provide him or her with as much information as you can.
 The more information you can provide your attorney, the better off you will be.

-Contact a Divorce Lawyer in Evanston, Chicago or Lake Forest
+Contact a Divorce Lawyer in Evanston, Chicago, Lake Forest and Oakbrook Terrace

-If you have any questions about property division in divorce or wish to discuss your case further, please contact Stern Perkoski Mendez in Chicago, the North Shore or the surrounding suburbs so that we may review how the division of property relates to your specific case.
+If you have any questions about property division in divorce or wish to discuss your case further, please contact Stern Perkoski Mendez in Chicago, the North Shore, DuPage County or the surrounding suburbs so that we may review how the division of property relates to your specific case.
 Request a free consultation online or call us at (847) 868-9584.